 4. Barack Obama

 During his presidential years, Obama played approximately 333 times over his two years.
 If you were to ask which president golfed the most today, President Obama would take the title but not by much.
+He was known for playing golf in Florida, often with Tiger Woods.
 But the next president on our list also criticized him often for it over social media.

 5. Donald Trump